-Sustainable investing considers that progress towards solving global challenges - such as climate change, social inequality and unfair business practices - can be made by investing in companies and enterprises that promote sustainability or have sustainable business practices.
+Sustainable investing considers that progress towards solving global challenges - such as finding solutions for climate change, creating social equality and solving for fair business practices - can be made by investing in companies and enterprises that promote sustainability or have sustainable business practices.

 Conventional investing seeks an acceptable risk/return profile with no investing limitations beyond suitability.